sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

 - What the purpose of "gradle wrapper"?
+- What is 12 factor app?
+(Google it)
 - One of the features of Spring Boot (actually through the Spring Boot Maven/Gradle plugin) is to create a fat jar that contains everything including Tomcat.
 Among the 12 factors, which factor is relevant to creating and deploying the same fat jar over different deployment environment?
+- How does Spring Boot helps with dependency management?
 - What does @SpringBootApplication do?
 What is it made of?